What You Should Know If You Have Been Involved In An Auto Accident

 *These forces can increase rapidly as the speed and size of the car hitting your vehicle increases.

-You deserve to get the treatment you need at an office where proper diagnostic protocol is followed and where you can receive the highest quality care and attention you deserve.
+You deserve to get the treatment you need at an office where the proper diagnostic protocol is followed and where you can receive the highest quality care and attention you deserve.
 We have spent years treating patients who have been involved in injury accidents.
 It is important that the physician treating your injuries knows and understands the proper care guidelines that have been put in place by the State of Rhode Island.
-Understanding these important facts makes us unique in the health care arena.
-We work hard to make our patients feel not only at ease while in our office but we also to make sure you are properly cared for.
-The evaluation, treatment protocol, follow-up care and home exercises that we train you personally to do at home, allow you to properly respond to the wonderful care we provide at our office.
+Understanding these important facts makes us unique in the healthcare arena.
+We work hard to make our patients feel not only at ease while in our office but also to make sure they are properly cared for.
+The evaluation, treatment protocol, follow-up care, and home exercises that we train you personally to do at home, allow you to properly respond to the wonderful care we provide at our office.